Cloud-SPAN/nerc-metagenomics06-taxonomic-anno/_episodes/03-hands_on-diversity.md

 Most of the points fall closer to the `ERR4998600` axis, telling us most of the phyla recorded had higher relative abundance in this sample than in `ERR4998593`. `ERR4998593` is probably dominated by one or two extremely abundant phyla - we actually already know this from looking at the relative abundances as a bar chart.

 Let's finish by marking the phyla that are more abundant in `ERR4998593` in a different colour and labelling them.
-We start by calculating the difference between the relative abundancies for each sample - this will tell us if each phylum is more abundant in `ERR4998600` (a positive number) or in `ERR4998593` (a negative number).
+We start by calculating the difference between the relative abundances for each sample - this will tell us if each phylum is more abundant in `ERR4998600` (a positive number) or in `ERR4998593` (a negative number).
 Then we make a list of all the phyla which have a negative difference.

 ~~~
 abundance_of_taxa_wide <- abundance_of_taxa_wide %>%